Anti-Racism and DEI Resources

 Here are some of the ways we are building and sharing resources to help further the discussion and understanding of these issues.
 We welcome your comments and suggestions.

-NEW!
-In this three-book discussion series, we will seek to deepen our connections to one another by better understanding the perspectives of African Americans through works of literature.
-We will focus on African American writing from three different periods of time: a slave narrative, a work from the Harlem Renaissance, and a modern work.
-Register for Deepening Our Connections now.
-Free book giveaway May 15th from 10-1!
+In this three-book discussion series, we sought to deepen our connections to one another by better understanding the perspectives of African Americans through works of literature.
+We focused on African American writing from three different periods of time: a slave narrative, a work from the Harlem Renaissance, and a modern work.
+Learn More.

 The City of Lake Oswego aspires to be an organization where every person feels safe, welcomed, supported, and included.
 Over the past few years, the City has taken a number of actions to break down barriers that, historically, have made it harder for some people in our community to succeed.
 Read more about our goals and initiatives, along with statements from City leaders.